What is METAXALONE?

 What may interact with METAXALONE?

 See also How to Use section.
 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug include: diet pills/appetite suppressants (such as diethylpropion), drugs for attention deficit disorder (such as atomoxetine, methylphenidate), apraclonidine, bupropion, buspirone, carbamazepine, cyclobenzaprine, deutetrabenazine, a certain combination product (dextromethorphan/quinidine), levodopa, maprotiline, methyldopa, metoclopramide, certain opioid pain relievers (such as fentanyl, meperidine, methadone, tapentadol), certain drugs for Parkinson's disease (such as entacapone, tolcapone), certain supplements (such as tryptophan, tyramine), tetrabenazine, tricyclic antidepressants (such as amitriptyline, doxepin), valbenazine.
 The risk of serotonin syndrome/toxicity increases if you are also taking other drugs that increase serotonin.
 Examples include street drugs such as MDMA/"ecstasy," St. John's wort, certain antidepressants (including mirtazapine, SSRIs such as fluoxetine/paroxetine, SNRIs such as duloxetine/venlafaxine), tramadol, certain "triptans" used to treat migraine headaches (such as rizatriptan, sumatriptan, zolmitriptan), among others.
 The risk of serotonin syndrome/toxicity may be more likely when you start or increase the dose of these drugs.
 Some products can interact with metaxalone if you take them together, or even if you take them weeks before or after taking metaxalone.
 Tell your doctor or pharmacist if you take anything in the list of products that may interact with this drug, or any of the products that increase serotonin, within 2 weeks before or after taking metaxalone.
 Also tell them if you have taken fluoxetine within 5 weeks before starting metaxalone.
 Ask your doctor how much time to wait between starting or stopping any of these drugs and starting metaxalone.
 Taking other MAO inhibitors with this medication may cause a serious (possibly fatal) drug interaction.
 Do not take any other MAO inhibitors (isocarboxazid, linezolid, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, safinamide, selegiline, tranylcypromine) during treatment with this medication.
 Most MAO inhibitors should also not be taken for two weeks before and after treatment with this medication.
 Ask your doctor when to start or stop taking this medication.
 Before using metaxalone, report the use of drugs that may increase the risk of extremely high blood pressure (hypertensive crisis) when combined with metaxalone, including herbal products (such as ephedra/ma huang), nasal decongestants (such as phenylephrine, pseudoephedrine), and stimulants (such as amphetamines, ephedrine, epinephrine, phenylalanine).
 Metaxalone should not be used with any of these medications.
 Talk to your doctor or pharmacist for more details.
 Tell your doctor or pharmacist if you are taking other products that cause drowsiness such as opioid pain or cough relievers (such as codeine, hydrocodone), alcohol, marijuana (cannabis), drugs for sleep or anxiety (such as alprazolam, lorazepam, zolpidem), other muscle relaxants (such as carisoprodol, cyclobenzaprine), or antihistamines (such as cetirizine, diphenhydramine).
 Check the labels on all your medicines (such as allergy or cough-and-cold products) because they may contain ingredients that cause drowsiness.
 Ask your pharmacist about using those products safely.
-This medication may interfere with certain laboratory tests (including certain urine glucose tests), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests (such as certain urine glucose tests), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 What if I miss a dose of METAXALONE?